asdfgadsfff/Cantleaver-Monitor-Arm-Mount-for-Dorm-Desk/README.md

 I am very proud of the project and I feel that this still is my DIY final project, since it shows how much more practically I am thinking.
 An earlier version of me would have stuck with my first iteration and suffered a great many setbacks just for the thought to occur that the project could have been accomplished much better for less expense.

 My favorite aspect of the project is the two bolts that thread into the cantileaver arms.
 I have always wanted to use a screw tap, but had never had a good reason.
 After 3D printing an allignment jig I perfectly tapped both holes.
 It was a a very gratifying experince that stressed patience and following a set of instruction.
 The tapped threads combined with the countersining needed for the screw heads to not protrude into the wood makes that specific area of the project my favorite.

+## Sources
+The part files for all of the hardware as well as the monitor arm were downloaded from Grabcad.